Skip to content

 Category Group for Articles

-A Category Group for Articles in Salesforce Knowledge is a Data Category Group used to classify and organize Knowledge articles.
+A Category Group for Articles is a named container in Salesforce that holds a hierarchy of Data Categories used to classify Knowledge articles.

 § 01